ShathaAlrayyani/reading-notes/Reading-Classes/Reading-class03.md

 The try and except block in Python is used to catch and handle exceptions.
 Python executes code following the try statement as a “normal” part of the program.
 The code that follows the except statement is the program’s response to any exceptions in the preceding try clause.

+  try:

+    linux_interaction()

+  except:

+    print('Linux function was not executed')

+## The else Clause
+In Python, using the else statement, you can instruct a program to execute a certain block of code only in the absence of exceptions.

+ try:

+    linux_interaction()

+ except AssertionError as error:

+    print(error)

+ else:

+    print('Executing the else clause.')

+## Things I want to know more about:
+1- I want to know more about Big O notation.

+2- I want to know more about readlines method in reading files in Python because I’m still confused about it.